-Some individuals might ask themselves, is adorning a watch really worth it with the existence of technology?
+Some individuals might ask themselves, is buying a watch really worth it with the existence of technology?
 Everyone has at least one (or more) mobile phones to tell them the time, not to mention their computer, tablets, or any other gadgets that they carry around these days.
-But with Tissot, everyone will be transformed to be a true believer of wearing a Tissot watch.
-Founded in 1853 by Charles-Emile Tissot, this brand has been pioneering artisanship and innovation in the watch making industry, keeping true to their signature, ‘Innovators by Tradition’.
+But with Tissot, everyone will be transformed to be a true believer of wearing a watch.
+Founded in 1853 by Charles-Emile Tissot, this brand has been pioneering artisan and innovation in the watch-making industry, keeping true to their signature, ‘Innovators by Tradition’.

-In 1853, the Swiss watch brand has designed the dual-time-zone pocket watches.
-Following the Great Depression in 1930, Charles and Paul Tissot made a sales and manufacturing agreement with the Brandt brothers, the founders of Omega in Bienne.
-Both watch brands then formed the Société Suisse pour l’Industrie Horlogère (SSIH) holding and to make that particular year even more special, Tissot became the first to create an anti-magnetic watch.
+In 1853, the Swiss watch brand designed the dual-time-zone pocket watches.
+Following the Great Depression in 1930, Charles and Paul Tissot made a Sales and Manufacturing agreement with the Brandt brothers, the founders of Omega in Bienne.
+Both watch brands then formed the Société Suisse pour l’Industrie Horlogère (SSIH) holding and in that same year, Tissot also created the first anti-magnetic watch.

 The Tissot T-Touch, featuring thermometers, barometers, and touch-sensitive compasses, was spotted on the big screens of Hollywood.
 With spy-like features, it was the perfect match for movies like Lara Croft Tomb Raider: The Cradle of Life and "Mr. & Mrs. Smith."
 Angelina Jolie graced both the scenes and set with the Tissot ladies version of T-Touch.
 The T-Touch series is also one of the first functional touch-screen watches in the market at that time.